 The Oval Lawn within the elliptical sidewalk on the Bayfront campus is designated as a Landscape Restoration Area.
 This is an open space for passive recreation and for promoting a regenerative landscape.
 Native plantings, pedestrian amenities, and utilities may occur in this space.
-The Landscape Master Plan identifies that students have prepared a plan for the campus buildings should be storm hardened and suitable as shelters to avoid the need for evacuation during major storm events.
+The Landscape Master Plan identifies that students have prepared a plan for the Oval Restoration area.